Jeremyobrien/Public-API-Requests-Employee-Directory/README.md

-This is an employee directory that generates data using API Requests.
+This is an employee directory that uses API requests to generate employee cards.
+I implemented triadic color combination theory to add more appealing background and h1 color.